 - Cheddar cheese – cheddar cheese will give you the authentic Taco Bell taste but Tex Mex blend, or another grated cheese of your choice will work.

-- Mini flour tortillas – corn tortillas will also work in place of tortillas.
+- Mini flour tortillas – you could also try using flatbread or corn tortillas.

 - Iceberg lettuce – the iceberg lettuce will add the fresh crunch to the tacos but if you are in a pinch you can use chopped romaine lettuce.